nickvsnetworking/pyhss/docs/databases.md

 subscriber_details = {'K': '465B5CE8B199B49FAA5F0A2EE238A6BC', 'OPc': 'E8ED289DEBA952E4283B54E88E6183CA', 'AMF': '8000', 'RAND': '', 'SQN': 22, 'APN_list': 'internet', 'pdn': [{'apn': 'internet'), 'pcc_rule': [], 'qos': {'qci': 9, 'arp': {'priority_level': 8, 'pre_emption_vulnerability': 1, 'pre_emption_capability': 1}}, 'type': 2}]}
 ```

-PyHSS was developed for MongoDB initially and MS-SQL support has since been added and fully tested.
+For MongoDB we're storing the data already as a dictionary, but for SQL database like MSSQL or MySQL, you can run SELECT / EXEC queries and then map the fields returned into the dictionary as required.
+Taking a look at MSSQL section should give you an idea of how this is done.

-The MongoDB schema is fully compatible with the Open5GS WebUI to make life easy, if you install that and set the binding, you'll be set.
+The MongoDB schema is fully compatible with the Open5GS WebUI to make life easy, if you install the Open5GS-WebUI, you can use that to create subscribers.

 MySQL support has had most of the groundwork done but has not yet been finished - To get it working you would need to map the names of the keys in the returned dict to match that of MongoDB.